-I used to receive them all of the time in the beginning when I first announced our struggle to conceive.
+I used to receive them all of the time when I first announced our struggle to conceive.
 You know, those random texts that someone was praying for me.
 Or a card sent to my mailbox with words that spoke Truth into my heart.
 Or sometimes even a surprise gift of faith that was left on my doorstep.
 And each one would fill my soul with hope as it reminded me that they were also believing and hoping for the day when the desires of my heart were fulfilled.

-But as the years have gone by, the gifts, cards, and text messages are few and far between.
+However as the years have gone by, the gifts, cards, and text messages are few and far between.
 And I get it.
 As time marches on, I have come to realize people tend to be excited for you in the beginning, as everyone around you has their cheerleader pom-poms out, letting you know they are cheering you on.
-And obviously arriving to the end of your journey is also an exciting time filled with lots of celebration and rejoicing over the goodness and faithfulness of God.
+And obviously, arriving at the end of your journey is also an exciting time filled with lots of celebration and rejoicing over the goodness and faithfulness of God.
 But then there is the middle.

-I would love to connect with you on a personal level, so if you liked this post, pass it on.
-Then click here to find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
+I would love to connect with you personally, so if you liked this post, pass it on, then find Waiting for Baby Bird on the public Facebook page or join me on Instagram @waitingforbabybird.
 I can’t wait to “meet” you!

-If you are looking for a faith-based infertility community of other women who just “get it”, then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
-There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird”, as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
+If you are looking for a faith-based infertility community of other women who “get it,” then head over to the *PRIVATE* Waiting for Baby Bird Support group for hope + encouragement.
+There you will find opportunities to ask for prayer, watch *LIVE* encouragement videos from me, author of “Waiting for Baby Bird,” as well as be able to share your heart with others on the same path, enter into exclusive giveaways, and so much more!
 So what are you waiting for?
 Find us here!